 Two years after launching his business, the State Board of Registration for Professional Engineers and Surveyors notified Shawn that TWISM hadn’t yet obtained a “Certificate of Authorization” required under state law for engineering services.

-Shawn immediately halted all business operations until he applied for, and secured, a certificate from the board.
+Shawn immediately halted all business operations so he could apply for, and secure, a certificate from the board.
 Shawn filled out the application as instructed, designating the Ohio-registered engineer he had hired as the firm’s full-time engineering manager.

 The board, however, denied the application because Shawn’s designated engineer was an independent contractor and not an employee.
 While the license law requires a full-time engineer, nowhere does it state the word “employee.”
 The board itself defines “full-time” as working substantially all of a firm’s engineering hours.